-- 1. The exempt Management classifications listed in the Compensation Schedule are positions, are on a fixed compensation for service, and receive no overtime premium.
+- 1. The exempt management classifications listed in the Compensation Schedule are positions, are on a fixed compensation for service, and receive no overtime premium.
 Both exempt and non-exempt salary adjustments are subject to merit review based on recommendations of the employee's supervisor, department head, appointing officer or authority and the approval of the Town Manager.
 There are no automatic increases or cost of living adjustments.
 All regular Personnel Plan employees Grades 5 and above shall move through the ranges in accordance with the Salary Administration Guidelines. - 2.
 Prior to appointment, no final job offer shall be made by the appointing authority until verification of prior employment has been established and the Select Board has been advised of the pending action. - 3.
-Performance Salary Review Eligible employees shall be reviewed by the appointing officer or authority for action annually and be awarded any merit increase effective July 1.
+Performance Salary Review Eligible employees shall be reviewed by the appointing officer or designated authority for action annually and be awarded any merit increase effective July 1.
 Employees who are newly employed by the Town of Duxbury or transfer into a Personnel Plan position will be included in the performance evaluation process.
 However, any merit-based increase awarded will be prorated according to the number of months served in the position during the review period.
-For example, if an employee has been in a Personnel Plan position for 4 months of a 12-month performance period, they will receive 4/12 of the total merit increase.
+For example, if an employee has been in a Personnel Plan position for 4 months of a 12-month performance period, they will receive 4/12 of the total merit increase. - Nothing in this section shall be construed as requiring that a salary increase be granted unless warranted by meritorious performance. - 4.
+Performance Appraisal for New Hires: New employees may be reviewed upon completion of three months service.
+Such appraisal shall, at the minimum, indicate how the employee has met their performance expectations during the just completed period and will establish new expectations for the upcoming period.